saresend/Gust/README.md

 ## What is Gust ##

-Gust, is small a charting crate to make it really easy to build simple interactive data visualizations in rust.
+Gust is small a charting crate to make it really easy to build simple interactive data visualizations in rust.
 It also serves as a partial [Vega](http://vega.github.io/) implementation that will (hopefully) become more complete over time.

 ---